Honey Whole Wheat Mini Loaves

 - Upon completion of the cycle, place the dough on a floured surface.
 Knead in a small amount of flour until the dough is no longer tacky.

-- Divide dough into sixths and roll or pat out by hand into small rectangles.
+- Divide the dough into sixths and roll or pat out by hand into small rectangles.
 Roll each rectangle into a small log.

 - Place on a baking stone and lightly spray with non-stick spray.
 Allow them to rise in a warm place for 30-45 minutes.

-- Bake at 350 degrees for 18-20 minutes or until done.
+- Bake at 350°F for 18-20 minutes, or until done.
 Allow them to cool before serving.

 Very nice! the rolls turned out wonderful, followed the oven recipe as written.